 Local elections are held every four years to elect borough councillors to represent the 13 wards in Epsom & Ewell.
-The next elections will be held in May 2019.
+The next elections will be held on Thursday 4 May 2023.
 More information about the role of councillors is available on our being a councillor page.

 Results of previous borough council elections

 - Borough Council election results - May 2019